delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 ### Syncing

 Immediately after linking, the new dSource is [synced](/References/Glossary/#syncing).
-This is the process by which data from the source environment is copied onto the Delphix Engine.
+Syncing is a process by which data from the source environment is copied onto the Delphix Engine.
 Subsequent syncs may then be periodically performed in order to keep the dSource up-to-date.

-The details of how this copying is done will vary significantly from plugin to plugin.
+The details of how this is done varies significantly from plugin to plugin.
 For example, some plugins will simply copy files from the filesystem.
 Other plugins might contact a DBMS and instruct it to send backup or replication streams.
 There are many possibilities here, but they all break down into two main strategies that the plugin author can choose from:

 With the [direct](/References/Glossary/#direct-linkingsyncing) strategy, the plugin is not in charge of the data copying.
-Instead the Delphix Engine will directly pull raw data from the source environment, using the Unix tool `rsync` (or `robocopy` on Windows).
+Instead the Delphix Engine directly pulls raw data from the source environment, using the Unix tool `rsync` (or `robocopy` on Windows).
 The plugin merely provides the location of the data.
-This is a very simple strategy, and it is also quite limiting.
+This is a very simple strategy, and is also quite limiting.

-For our first plugin, we'll be using the more flexible [staging](/References/Glossary/#staged-linkingsyncing) strategy.
-With this strategy, the Delphix Engine will use NFS (or CIFS on Windows) to mount storage onto a [staging environment](/References/Glossary/#staging-environment).
+For our first plugin, we will be using the more flexible [staging](/References/Glossary/#staged-linkingsyncing) strategy.
+With this strategy, the Delphix Engine uses NFS (or CIFS on Windows) to mount storage onto a [staging environment](/References/Glossary/#staging-environment).
 Our plugin will then be in full control of how to get data from the source environment onto this NFS mount.

 !!! note "Gotcha"
-    Although it is not common, it is entirely possible that the staging environment is the same thing as the source environment.
+    Although it is not common, it is entirely possible that the staging environment is the same as the source environment.
 Be careful not to assume otherwise in your plugins.

 For more details about deciding between using a direct or a staging strategy, please see (link to best practices section).

 ### Our Syncing Strategy

-For our purposes here in this intro plugin, we'll use a simple strategy.
-We'll simply copy files from the filesystem on the source environment onto the NFS mount on the staging environment.
-We'll do this by running `scp` from our staging environment, and use user-provided credentials to connect to the source environment.
+For our purposes, we will use a simple strategy of copying files from the filesystem on the source environment onto the NFS mount on the staging environment.
+We will do this by running `scp` from our staging environment, and use user-provided credentials to connect to the source environment.

 For simplicity's sake, we will not bother handling the case mentioned above where the staging environment is the same as the source environment

 ## Defining Your Linked Source Data Format

 In order to be able to successfully do the copying required, plugins might need to get some information from the user.
-In our case, we will need to connect from the staging environment to the source environment using the `scp` tool.
-This means we will need to know a username and password.
+In our case, we need to connect from the staging environment to the source environment using the `scp` tool.
+This means we need to know the username and password.

 Again, we will be using a JSON schema to define the data format.
-The user will be presented with a UI that will let them provide all the information our schema specifies.
+The user will be presented with a UI that lets them provide all the information our schema specifies.

 (TODO: describe where to put this schema)
 ```json